-78.1 (6) how the school will comply with subdivisions 8, 13, 16, and 23 the criteria, 78.2 processes, and procedures that the authorizer will use for ongoing oversight of operational, 78.3 financial, and academic performance; 78.4 (7) assumption of liability by the charter school the performance evaluation that is a 78.5 prerequisite for reviewing a charter contract under subdivision 15; 78.6 (8) types and amounts of insurance liability coverage to be obtained by the charter 78.7 school; 78.8 (9) the term of the contract, which may be up to three years for an initial contract 78.9 plus an additional preoperational planning year, and up to five years for a renewed contract 78.10 if warranted by the school's academic, financial, and operational performance; 78.11 (10) if how the board of directors or the operators of the charter school will provide 78.12 special instruction and services for children with a disability under sections 125A.03 78.13 to 125A.24, and 125A.65, a description of the financial parameters within which the 78.14 charter school will operate to provide the special instruction and services to children 78.15 with a disability; and 78.16 (11) the process and criteria the sponsor authorizer intends to use to monitor 78.17 and evaluate the fiscal and student performance of the charter school, consistent with 78.18 subdivision 15 -; and 78.19 (12) the plan for an orderly closing of the school under chapter 308A or 317A, if the 78.20 closure is a termination for cause, a voluntary termination, or a nonrenewal of the contract, 78.21 and that includes establishing the responsibilities of the school board of directors and the 78.22 authorizer and notifying the commissioner, authorizer, school district in which the charter 78.23 school is located, and parents of enrolled students about the closure, the transfer of student 78.24 records to students' resident districts, and procedures for closing financial operations.
-78.25 Subd.
+(8) types and amounts of insurance liability coverage to be obtained by the charter

+(9) the term of the contract, which may be up to three years for an initial contract plus an additional preoperational planning year, and up to five years for a renewed contract if warranted by the school's academic, financial, and operational performance; (10) if how the board of directors or the operators of the charter school will provide special instruction and services for children with a disability under sections 125A.03 to 125A.24, and 125A.65, a description of the financial parameters within which the charter school will operate to provide the special instruction and services to children with a disability; and (11) the process and criteria the sponsor authorizer intends to use to monitor and evaluate the fiscal and student performance of the charter school, consistent with subdivision 15 -; and (12) the plan for an orderly closing of the school under chapter 308A or 317A, if the closure is a termination for cause, a voluntary termination, or a nonrenewal of the contract, and that includes establishing the responsibilities of the school board of directors and the authorizer and notifying the commissioner, authorizer, school district in which the charter school is located, and parents of enrolled students about the closure, the transfer of student records to students' resident districts, and procedures for closing financial operations.
+Subd.
 6a.
-Audit report. (a) The charter school must submit an audit report to the 78.26 commissioner and its authorizer by December 31 each year.
-The commissioner may 78.27 withhold the charter school's state aid if the charter school does not submit an audit by 78.28 January 31.
-78.29 (b) The charter school, with the assistance of the auditor conducting the audit, must 78.30 include with the report a copy of all charter school agreements for corporate management 78.31 services.
-If the entity that provides the professional services to the charter school is 78.32 exempt from taxation under section 501 of the Internal Revenue Code of 1986, that entity 78.33 must file with the commissioner by February 15 a copy of the annual return required under 78.34 section 6033 of the Internal Revenue Code of 1986.

-(c) If the commissioner receives as part of the an audit report a management letter indicating that a material weakness exists in the financial reporting systems of a charter school, the charter school must submit a written report to the commissioner explaining how the material weakness will be resolved.

-Upon the request of an individual, the charter school must make available in a timely fashion the minutes of meetings of members, the board of directors, and committees having any of the authority of the board of directors, and statements showing the financial result of all operations and transactions affecting income and surplus during the school's last annual accounting period and a balance sheet containing a summary of its assets and liabilities as of the closing date of the accounting period.
+Audit report. (a) The charter school must submit an audit report to the commissioner and its authorizer by December 31 each year.
+The commissioner may withhold the charter school's state aid if the charter school does not submit an audit by January 31. (b) The charter school, with the assistance of the auditor conducting the audit, must include with the report a copy of all charter school agreements for corporate management services.
+If the entity that provides the professional services to the charter school is exempt from taxation under section 501 of the Internal Revenue Code of 1986, that entity must file with the commissioner by February 15 a copy of the annual return required under section 6033 of the Internal Revenue Code of 1986. (c) If the commissioner receives as part of the an audit report a management letter indicating that a material weakness exists in the financial reporting systems of a charter school, the charter school must submit a written report to the commissioner explaining how the material weakness will be resolved. -Upon the request of an individual, the charter school must make available in a timely fashion the minutes of meetings of members, the board of directors, and committees having any of the authority of the board of directors, and statements showing the financial result of all operations and transactions affecting income and surplus during the school's last annual accounting period and a balance sheet containing a summary of its assets a and liabilities as of the closing date of the accounting period.